Trust Center NDA protection

 Accessing NDAs that accounts have agreed to

 You can download any NDA, which includes the details and a timestamp for when they agreed to your terms.
-Users can also access a copy of this document at any time when they access your Trust Page.
+Users can also access a copy of this document at any time when they access a Trust Center.

-You can update the NDA and access protection settings for your Trust Page at any time.
-However, NDA protection is not applied retroactively, so any organization that has had previously granted access will continue to have access.
+You can update the NDA and access protection settings for Trust Centers at any time.
+However, NDA protection is not applied retroactively, so any organization that had previously granted access will continue to have access.

 To adjust the access status for an individual organization, such as requesting they agree to new NDA terms, you can update statuses from the Access tab.